Submissions

 Style and Formating

 • The Hieroglyphs.dotm styles should not be modified.
-If anything is missing, one highlights the said-section in yellow and report the missing style to the editors.
+If anything is missing, please highlight the said section in yellow and report the missing style to the editors.

 • Do not change fonts.
 If additional fonts or characters are needed, add a note in the manuscript.